chrplr/linux-tips/docs/linux_howto.rst

 -  Ctrl-d : delete character under the cursor
 -  Ctrl-k : delete everything from the cursor till the end of the line
+-  Ctrl-u : delete the entire line
 -  Alt-d : delete till the end of the current word
 -  Ctrl-a : move the cursor to the beginning of the line
 -  Ctrl-e : move the cursor to the end of the line
--  Ctrl-B, Alt-B: move backward, by one char or by one word
+-  Ctrl-b, Alt-b: move backward, by one char or by one word
--  Ctrl-F, Alt-F: move forward, by one char or by one word
+-  Ctrl-f, Alt-f: move forward, by one char or by one word

 Navigating the history of command lines:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^